ekke/stacked_pages_x/README.md

 This app is part of ekke's blog series about mobile x-platform development: http://j.mp/qt-x

-This is not a real-live app - this app demonstrates the use of Material style:
+This is not a real-live app - this app demonstrates the use of Material style and new Qt Quick Controls 2

+This app is a follow-up to http://j.mp/qt-one-page-x - please read this blog and explore the first app before following here

+The topics of this secont sample app:

-* first steps with Qt 5.7 and Qt Quick Controls 2
+* more Qt Quick Controls 2 stuff: Buttons (Raised Buttons and Flat Buttons)
-* Navigation with StackView
+* Navigation with StackView: pop(), push(), find()
+* Management of StackView to implement business-logic - simplified with init() and cleanup() functions

 The app is a simple app only to demonstrate navigation through stacked pages